CHSofNJ Alert: COVID-19 Novel Coronavirus

 For Children & Families We Serve or Those in Need of Services

-As of March 24, 2020, CHSofNJ facilities/programs will be offering most of our services in redesigned ways from remote sites, provided to the best of our ability by phone and other IT platforms (due to COVID-19).
+As of April 13, 2020, CHSofNJ facilities/programs will be offering most of our services in redesigned ways from remote sites, provided to the best of our ability by phone and other IT platforms (due to COVID-19).
 Please note that the State of New Jersey, County of Mercer, and the City of Trenton have declared a State of Emergency.
 In accordance with those directives, CHSofNJ is limiting person-to- person contact and providing for social distancing.
-Our Mercer County WIC office (416 Bellevue Ave, Trenton, NJ), will remain open with limited and adjusted services and schedules.
-Our Child Care Resource and Referral Program (CCR&R) (1433 Hooper Ave, Toms River, NJ), in Ocean County is open, but has suspended all face to face interaction.

 Many area school districts are closed, including Trenton Public Schools.
 CHSofNJ Head Start/Early Head Start centers, which follow the Trenton school calendar, will be closed for child care.
 Head Start staff have emailed individualized teaching strategies to enrolled families, and staff will continue to provide content area services.
 Head Start Teachers and Family Advocates will telephone families regularly to provide teaching support and answer questions or concerns parents may have.
 During and after school programming in Trenton schools will be closed as well.
 Head Start/Early Head Start and school-based staff are available for supportive services and